joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/10/10/business/student-loan-forgiveness-ibr.html

 **The Pleasures of Reading Laszlo Krasznahorkai, Master of Doom**\
 `He won the Nobel Prize in Literature for books often called bleak and challenging.
-But they’re also hilarious and deeply human.`\
+But they’re also comical and deeply human.`\
 https://nytimes.com/2025/10/10/books/review/laszlo-krasznahorkai-nobel-appreciation.html

 **Democrats Praise Israel-Gaza Peace Deal, but Not Trump for Forging It**\